 Learn from the movie

-The feature was released on November 1, 2017, in honor of National Hospice and Palliative Care Month, with a special showing in Washington, D.C., on November 2.
+The feature was released on November 1, 2017, in honor of National Hospice and Palliative Care Month, with a special showing in Washington, D.C.
 To fully showcase the nursing excellence in the documentary, the Foundation has invested in educational resources to accompany the work.

-Through the film and the use of the American Nurses Foundation’s guide, viewers will be able to:
+Through the film and the use of the ANF’s guide, viewers will be able to:

 - Discuss key factors that affect patient and family decision making about end-of-life care.

 - Compare and contrast the terms sympathy and empathy.